If you’re a first-time home-buyer or property investor, you might not have come across the term ‘conveyancing’ before.

 While the ‘requisitions on title’ may dig up any neighbourly disputes or issues, the buyer’s conveyancer will also often do additional searches to make sure there aren’t any general defects in the title, that the land isn’t contaminated and whether there has been any unapproved construction on the property.

-Note: If any of these questions or searches give an unsatisfactory result which may affect the property and is not disclosed in the sale of contract, the buyer may be able to withdraw the
+Note: If any of these questions or searches give an unsatisfactory result that may affect the property and is not disclosed in the sale of the contract, the buyer may be able to withdraw the

 Step eleven: The seller will calculate final home loan payments

 If the seller has a home loan on the property, their conveyancer will contact their financial institution in order to get a pay-out figure, attend a settlement to hand over a discharge of the home loan, and often also a certificate of title deed.

 The next step is for the buyer’s conveyancer to calculate adjustments up until the date of settlement which is then agreed by the seller’s representative.

 The buyer must pay an additional amount to the seller to cover payments already made for the time they will own the property.

 This includes payments such as council rates, water rates, strata body corporate contributions, land tax, and rent if the property is tenanted.